 Access the Accessories folder in Windows 10

-Step 1: Simultaneously press Windows logo and R keys on the keyboard to open Run command dialog box.
+Step 1: Simultaneously press the Windows logo and R keys on the keyboard to open the Run command dialog box.

-Step 2: In the box, type the following path and then press Enter key.
+Step 2: In the box, type the following path and then press the Enter key.

 Step 3: Under the Programs folder, the Windows Accessories folder should appear.

-Step 4: If the Windows Accessories folder is appearing under Programs folder, then it should appear in Start menu as well.
+Step 4: If the Windows Accessories folder is appearing under the Programs folder, then it should appear in the Start menu as well.